-The school takes girls and boys from three to eighteen years of age, and offers both day and boarding facilities (from Year 6).
+The school accepts girls and boys from three to eighteen years of age, and offers both day and boarding facilities (from Year 7).
 Its "Outstanding" rating makes it one of only 14 schools in the emirate to achieve the grade.
 Repton Dubai is also rated 'Outstanding' by British Schools Overseas (May 2015).

 Read our Repton Visit Experience here.

-Repton School Dubai, follows the English National Curriculum from Foundation Stage to Year 11.
+Repton School Dubai follows the English National Curriculum from Foundation Stage to Year 11.
 Students are entered for IGCSE at the end of the secondary phase and then follow the increasingly well-regarded International Baccalaureate Diploma Programme at post-16.
+Repton also offers an IB Career-related programme, linked to the BTEC qualification, offering a more vocational option.
 This is unlike the UK school, which follows a GCSE route, followed by the traditional (for the United Kingdom) A' Level curriculum.

 WhichSchoolAdvisor.com discusses the relevant merits of each curriculum here in terms of their approach, however you can see the logic in the deviation.
-While A' Levels are established and recognised by universities around the world, the IB Diploma is more of an international curriculum in terms of its syllabus, and arguably, therefore, more suited to Dubai and 69 of the 70 nationalities that attend the school.
+While A' Levels are established and recognised by universities around the world, the IB Diploma is more of an international curriculum in terms of its syllabus, increasingly recognised as the Gold Standard academically, and arguably, therefore, more suited to Dubai and 79 of the 80 nationalities that attend the school.

-One trick no Dubai school has yet to offer, but which a school like Repton probably has the resources, and space to do, is to offer both A' Levels and the IB Diploma programme.
+Given that at least two Dubai schools have recently confirmed their intention to offer both the IBDP and A Levels, Repton is probably another school that has the resources, and space to do so.
 The choice is not about which is better, but about which suits the student in question.
 A' Levels allow focus, the IB allows breadth.
-By offering both and channeling students towards the curriculum that best fits their needs, any school that has the resources would be able to increase their results in external examinations considerably.
 We are aware that this debate has taken place internally at Repton in the past, but there does not appear to be any intention to travel this route at the current time.
 With IB Diploma results which are among the best in the UAE, there does not seem to be any particular reason to consider the A Level option.

-The school has recently released its results to WhichSchoolAdvisor.com - something which we believe is a very positive step towards transparency in the UAE education scene and which has been somewhat lacking in the past.
+Repton Dubai has released its results to WhichSchoolAdvisor.com - something which we believe is a very positive step towards transparency in the UAE education scene and which has been somewhat lacking in the past.
 Repton does relatively well.

 In 2017-18, Repton IBDP students again achieved an average of 34 points, with 40 students sitting the full IBDP and a further 7 students taking the IB Career-related programme (IBCP) with a BTEC qualification in Business Studies.
 The global average IBDP score fell slightly to 29.78, whilst the UAE average was 31.41.

-Having said that, the school, which is often compared with Hogwarts from the Harry Potter books, does have a very fine range of facilities.
+Repton's buildings, which are often compared with Hogwarts from the Harry Potter books, do offer a very fine range of facilities.
 The school is on a dedicated campus which it claims is the largest in the Middle East.
 At 1.3 million square feet it's certainly big, with expansive outdoor space.
-The school, which numbers 10 buildings set around a central circular outdoor space, is nothing if not impressive.
-Performances and fundraising activities are often held on the lawned area.

 The single-storey Foundation section, though part of the Junior School, is housed separately from it and the Senior school, and offers a vast range of facilities (including a gymnasium) and resources.
 Each classroom opens onto an outdoor space for messy play and other creative activities.
 Classrooms are bright and spacious and well furnished for younger children.